LOVING VERSUS DESTRUCTIVE RELATIONSHIPS AND DISCERNING THE DIFFERENCE

 8. When asked to do something, try to assess if this request is part of a pattern.
 If it is, ask yourself if the pattern is more likely to be loving and caring for you, or destructive for you.

-For example, if a young woman notices that her boyfriend or anyone just wants her to go to bed with him for sex, or just wants to do other things he likes to do that she does not care for, then such requests form a pattern, and most likely it is a destructive pattern for her.
+For example, if a young woman notices that her husband or anyone just wants her to go to bed with him for sex, or just wants to do other things he likes to do that she does not care for, then such requests form a pattern, and most likely it is a destructive pattern for her.

 If, however, you notice that a friend of yours always seems to look at you and asks that you go to bed earlier, or eat better, that, too, is a pattern.
 However, you must also realize that maybe it is a loving pattern, designed to remind you that you do not care for yourself well enough and need to change.